 The onset of the global pandemic has forever altered the way people have viewed work.
-Some jobs thought impossible while at home can now be accomplished as online jobs.
+Some jobs thought impossible while at home can now be accomplished as an online job.
 And among these jobs is the online civil engineer job.

 Traditionally, civil engineers can be found either in the construction site or an office.
 Today, many of them are now work from home civil engineers and coordinate with their workers and clients via online messaging or calls.
 This new work environment requires a new mindset and adjustments on the civil engineer’s part as well.